prebid/prebid.github.io/prebid-server/hosting/pbs-database.md

 | 1 | response ID | string | The Stored Response ID | n/a |
 | 2 | response body | JSON | The body of the Stored Response | n/a |

-One parameter can be passed into the query:
+One parameter can be passed into the query, though at this point, the parameter differs between Go and Java:

+- %RESPONSE_ID_LIST% (PBS-Java): a comma-separated list of stored response IDs
-- %ID_LIST% : a comma-separated list of stored response IDs
+- %ID_LIST% (PBS-Go): a comma-separated list of stored response IDs

 This query is defined in settings.database.stored-requests-query.
 Example:
 ```